em4go/athletics-results-scrapper/README.md

 For linux or mac os, it would be necessary to adapt the paths in the computer to '/' instead of '\', so the system processes it correctly.

-Before starting the web app, it is necessary to init the virtual environment using `.\venv\Scripts\activate` as the dependencies are installed on it.
+Before starting the web app, it is necessary to init the virtual environment using `source venv/bin/activate` as the dependencies are installed on it.

 To start the web server, the comand to input is `uvicorn main:app --reload`.